-All applicants (domestic and international) are considered for guaranteed funding are considered for guaranteed funding.
+All applicants (domestic and international) to the MS-Geography MS-Cartography/GIS (thesis option) and PhD-Geography programs are considered for guaranteed funding.
 This funding typically takes the form of teaching assistantships (TAships) during the academic year.
-Only incoming students are eligible for multi-year (usually 2 years for master's and 3 years for Ph.D.) guarantees.
+Only incoming students are eligible for multi-year (usually 2 years for MS and 3 years for Ph.D.) guarantees.
 Some students are eligible for project assistantships (PAships) or research assistantships (RAships), but those assistantships are faculty-specific and most commonly are awarded to students of the faculty with appropriate funding.
 Teaching assistantships are rarely available in summer.
-The bulk of our graduate students typically have funding, although the department only hires ~20-25 TAs in a given semester.
+The bulk of our graduate students typically have funding during the academic year, although the department only hires ~20-25 TAs in a given semester.
 TA positions are filled based on the Geography department hiring criteria (see Appendix).
 Students with questions about funding should contact the Graduate Program Director.